-These two views cannot account for three of the minimal facts: the appearances to the disciples and the conversions of James and Paul based on their beliefs they had seen the risen Lord.
-Both the swoon theory and the “Passover Plot” require that Jesus not only survived the Crucifixion somehow, but He also must have recovered, at least for a long enough time to make a few appearances, from the brutal torture leading up to the Crucifixion and from the Crucifixion itself.
+These two views cannot account for three of the five key evidences: the appearances to the disciples and the conversions of James and Paul based on their beliefs they had seen the risen Lord.
+Both the swoon theory and the “Passover Plot” require that Jesus not only somehow survived the Crucifixion somehow, but He also must have recovered from the brutal torture leading up to the Crucifixion and from the Crucifixion itself.

 Ingenious conspiracy theories often convince those who are ignorant of history, particularly of the details of flogging and crucifixion.
 But there are good reasons why no one in the ancient world proposed that Jesus survived the Crucifixion and why even the “historical Jesus” scholars acknowledge that Jesus died on the Cross.
 Simply put, the Romans were experts at executing people, and to think that someone could survive the horrors Jesus endured displays either the critics’ willful ignorance or their desperate attempt to deny the obvious.